dillonplunkett/style_guide/style_guide.md

 ## Basics

-Automatic code formatters can save you tons of time and they make it easy for collaborative projects to have consistent code formatting.
+Linters and automated code formatters can save you tons of time and they make it easy for collaborative projects to have consistent code formatting.

 - Use [Black](https://github.com/psf/black) and
 [Pylint](https://pylint.pycqa.org/en/latest/) for Python.